Capitalisk/capitalisk-dex-http-api/README.md

-# lisk-dex-http-api
+# capitalisk-dex-http-api
-HTTP API for the lisk-dex module
+HTTP API for the capitalisk-dex module